awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 + Amazon Pinpoint Service
 + Amazon Simple Notification Service (Amazon SNS)
 + Amazon Simple Email Service (Amazon SES)

-**Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note:** When completed, be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

 #### Topics